d1lm/d1lm.github.io/projects/project-3.md

 ---
 layout: project
 type: project
-image: images/cotton-square.png
+image: images/bowling-center.jpg
-title: Cotton
+title: Joining a Bowling Team
 permalink: projects/cotton
 # All dates must be YYYY-MM-DD format!
-date: 2014-04-12
+date: 2015-7-12
 labels:
+  - Self Improvement
-  - Lisp
+  - Sport
-  - GitHub
+  - Teamwork
 summary: A text adventure game I developed for ICS 313.
 ---
 In my junior year of High School, I wanted to be a part of a extra curricular activity that was no a part of my school.
 I always had a constant interest in being a part of a sports team, so I joined the Schofield Bowling League.
 This is where is learned how to be proficient at bowling.
 It was also the first time that I forced myself to be in the uncomfortable sitation of getting to know new people.
 However, I did make some friends of all ages and all skill groups and got along with them until I graduated.
 The league was always on weekends, and they expected you to create your own practice schedule.
 I ended up practicing on Wednesday since it was the shortest school day of the week.